kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q47
-A patient seen in clinic following an asymptomatic 3.5-cm AAA being discovered during an ultrasound of the renal tract.
+A patient seen in clinic following an *asymptomatic 3.5-cm AAA* being discovered during an ultrasound of the renal tract.
-#### Answer: G. Ultrasound in 1 year - ?
+#### Answer: G. Ultrasound in 1 year - TRUE
+- *Annual surveillance* is suitable for aneurysms smaller than 4 cm.

 ### Q48
 A patient known to have an AAA, which was 5.3 cm at the previous clinic appointment, has undergone a CT scan.
-The scan reveals a 5.7-cm infrarenal aneurysm extending from 0.5 cm below the renal arteries into both common iliacs.
+The scan reveals a *5.7-cm infrarenal aneurysm* extending from *0.5 cm below the renal arteries* into both common iliacs.
-#### Answer: B. Emergency surgery - ?
+#### Answer: B. Emergency surgery - *FALSE* = D. Elective open repair
+- Gradual increase in size of aneurysm necessitates *elective repair* in a medically fit patient
+- *Unsuitable for endoluminal repair* as it is only 0.5 cm below the renal arteries
+	- Aneurysm would need to be 2 cm below for endoluminal repair

 ### Q49
 A patient known to have an AAA is reviewed in clinic for the third time.
-Ultrasound reveals an increase in size from 4 cm to 4.5 cm.
+Ultrasound reveals an *increase in size from 4 cm to 4.5 cm*.
-#### Answer: F. Ultrasound in 6 months - ?
+#### Answer: F. Ultrasound in 6 months - TRUE
+- Aneurysm is asymptomatic + between 4.0 and 5.5 cm = surveillance should be increased to 6-monthly

 ### Q50
 An asymptomatic patient is reviewed in clinic.
-The ultrasound shows a 5-cm AAA.
-A scan taken 6 months before showed a 3.7-cm aneurysm.
+The ultrasound shows a *5-cm AAA*.
+A scan taken *6 months before showed a 3.7-cm aneurysm*.
-#### Answer: C. Elective endoluminal repair - ?
+#### Answer: C. Elective endoluminal repair - *FALSE* = E. Urgent elective repair
+- Rapid increase in size of more than 1 cm (in 6mo) means that urgent surgery is required

 Q51-54: Theme: Carotid Artery Disease